opennomad/bwzy/README.md

 - search based on name and folder
 - copy user/pass/totp
 - cache the items in shared memory (`/dev/shm/`) to make it fast
-- cache does not persisted through reboots
+- cache does not persist through reboots
-- refresh cache
+- refresh/flush cache
 - preview items in `YAML` form

 # requirements